arayoshipta/PTA2/README.md

 4. Table has several menus, Save, Edit, Analyze

 #### Save menu
-1. You can save you data as text data from save menu.
+1. You can save your data as text data from save menu.
 	 - I encourage you to analyze data by Pandas in python.

 #### Edit menu